General Practices Negligence Claims

 General Practice is the ‘coalface’ of modern medicine.
-Claims have (and do) arise often due to delay in referral or investigation of serious medical concerns.
+Claims have and do arise often due to delay in referral or investigation of serious medical concerns, resulting in a negligence case where a patient may sue the doctor.

 - Negligent failure to inform patient of presence of breast cancer on FNA